sotormd/nixos/docs/server-setup.md

     $ ping archlinux.org
     ```

-7. Rebuild the configuration.
+7. Rebuild the configuration and reboot.

     ```
     $ sudo nixos-rebuild switch
+    $ sudo reboot
     ```

 ## 3. Applying configuration.

-1. Once booted into the new installation, set up basic environment variables.
+1. Once booted into the new installation, log in as the new user and set up basic environment variables.

     ```
     $ export NIXOS_DIR=/nixos